-In Kenya, the Centre for Behaviour Change and Communication (CBCC), an Amplio affiliate, is using the Ampio Talking Book to train and support community health volunteers (CHVs) for the Afya Timiza project.
+In Kenya, Amplio is partnering with Centre for Behaviour Change and Communication (CBCC), an Amplio affiliate, to train and support community health volunteers (CHVs) for the Afya Timiza project.
 Funded by USAID, the initiative aims to improve access to quality health education and services for mothers, newborns, children, and adolescents in Samburu and Turkana counties.

 In partnership with the Ministry of Health, CBCC employs a range of social and behavior change (SBC) tools and strategies to improve access to health information, generate demand for essential services, and ensure sustainable behavior change.

 Kenya has made significant strides toward reducing child deaths.
 However, mothers and newborns still face high risks before, during, and after childbirth.
 Many preventable and treatable conditions — including AIDS, dehydration from diarrhea, malaria, and pneumonia — remain leading causes of child death and illness because families don’t have access to quality health information and services.

 In pastoralist communities, women deliver at home due to a range of factors, including geographic remoteness, lack of awareness about the risks of delivering at home; and traditional practices and beliefs related to women and birthing.
 The Afya Timiza project seeks to address high maternal and infant mortality rates.